Trump’s bid to exclude undocumented immigrants from reapportionment arrives at Supreme Court

 There are big questions about whether and how the president can realistically exclude undocumented immigrants from state population totals, even if the justices were to agree he has the authority.

 The government has not explained how it plans to identify and count undocumented immigrants.
-An estimated 10.5 to 12 million live in the U.S., but the law requires that apportionment numbers be based on an actual enumeration of people living in a state, not estimates, and no comprehensive list of undocumented immigrants exists.
+An estimated 10.5 million to 12 million live in the United States, but the law requires that apportionment numbers be based on an actual enumeration of people living in a state, not estimates, and no comprehensive list of undocumented immigrants exists.

 Attempts to count them could involve subtracting citizens and legally documented noncitizens — such as refugees, people with student or work visas, and green-card holders — from the total population count.
-But that could miss others who are authorized to be in the U.S., such as people protected by the Deferred Action for Childhood Arrivals (DACA) program, or those who have applied for asylum.
+But that could miss others who are authorized to be in the United States, such as people protected by the Deferred Action for Childhood Arrivals program, or those who have applied for asylum.

 Government officials have suggested they will use lists of people in Immigration and Customs Enforcement detention on April 1, Census Day.
 But that is a fraction of the total, and would likely not be enough people to change the apportionment of House seats.

-Another barrier is time: delays caused by the coronavirus pandemic put the census several months behind schedule.
+Another barrier is time: Delays caused by the coronavirus pandemic put the census several months behind schedule.
 The government initially requested that Congress approve a four-month delay to the Dec.
 31 statutory deadline to deliver state population counts for apportionment.
-But after Trump issued his memo, the bureau changed course and said it would deliver the numbers by that date after all, compressing the six months it had planned for post-count data analysis to around two and a half months.
+But after Trump issued his memo, the bureau changed course and said it would deliver the numbers by that date after all, compressing the six months it had planned for post-count data analysis to around 2 1/2 months.

 In mid-November, however, bureau staffers told Commerce Department officials the state population counts would not be ready until late January or February, after Trump is scheduled to leave office, according to people familiar with the discussions who, like others, spoke on the condition of anonymity due to the matter’s ongoing sensitivity.
 It is unclear how much additional time it would take to give the president a second set of numbers reflecting a count of undocumented immigrants.